Dynamic Duo

 father.
 We’re both juniors.
 William E. Nutt,

-Jr. Gale G. Acuff, Jr
+Jr. Gale G. Acuff, Jr. We’re twins

 that way.
 We live in houses on hills.
 Twins